kbss-cvut/record-manager/doc/development.md

 4) Run the created application archive (`./target/record-manager.jar`)
 5) Checkout and run frontend

-Alternatively to step 2, a browser plugin can be used to disable CORS policy.
+Alternatively, to step 2, a browser plugin can be used to disable CORS policy.

 ## Health check